Rule 1: General governance policies of the Quebec Press Council

 g) Appointment of the Auditor(s);

-h) If necessary, ratification of new by-laws, repeal or amendment of existing by-laws, re-enactment of by-laws;
+h) If necessary, ratification of new Rules, repeal or amendment of existing Rules, re-enactment of Rules;

 i) Amendment to or variation of the letters patent.